 PULP AND PAPER — Demand for pulp and paper products varied during the quarter.
 The benchmark NBSK (northern bleached softwood kraft) pulp price index fell 3.1% for the quarter and while finishing 36.6% above year-ago levels.
 U.S. newsprint (27.7 lb.) prices rose 3.3% over the quarter but ended the quarter 7.1% below last September.
 Boxboard prices remained consistent quarter over quarter but are 4.1% below last year’s level.

 The global economy continues to stabilize with growth driven by expansion in the American economy.
-Global trade in goods and positive trends in prices in the commodity cycle are key drivers underpinning this global stabilization, which is also benefiting from global inflation rates trending down to more align with central bank targets.
+Global trade in goods and positive trends in prices in the commodity cycle are key drivers underpinning this global stabilization, which is also benefiting from global inflation rates trending down to better align with central bank targets.

 CHILE — Economic activity in Chile grew by 1.6% in the second quarter (latest data available), with an annual inflation rate in August of 4.7% (last twelve months).
 Although banking interest rates have decreased from 5.75% to 5.5%, credit demand remains weak, particularly for business investments, due to restrictive supply conditions and heightened risk perception.
 The reduced depth of the capital markets, following pension fund withdrawals, has impacted long-term financing, and higher interest rates have increased the cost of corporate and mortgage financing.

-Forest sector exports grew by 3.0% year-over-year as of May (latest data available), accounting for 5.8% of total national exports.
-Over the first five months of 2024, most forest products saw a decline in average prices, with Radiata pine moldings experiencing the most significant drop, while Radiata pine MDF boards recorded a slight increase.
+Forest exports grew by 3.0% year-over-year as of May (latest data available), accounting for 5.8% of total national exports.
+Over the first five months of 2024, most forest products saw a decline in average prices, with Radiata pine moldings experiencing the most significant drop, while Radiata pine MDF recorded a slight increase.
 Plywood export prices have shown a tendency to stabilize, and volatility in sawn timber prices has reduced, with stability observed in 2023 and consistency continuing into 2024.

-In the domestic market, Araucanía and Los Ríos have had the highest prices, while Ñuble shows the lowest, potentially due to lower production costs or weakened demand.
+In the domestic market, the regions of Araucanía and Los Ríos have had the highest prices, while Ñuble shows the lowest, potentially due to lower production costs or weakened demand.
 The price stabilization of certain products indicates a favorable environment for long-term investments and strategic planning.
-Exploiting regional price differences can help mitigate risks and enhance profitability through adjustments in production and sales strategies based on local market conditions.
+Exploiting regional price differences can potentially help mitigate risks and enhance profitability through adjustments in production and sales strategies based on local market conditions.

 In Brazil’s forest sector, global pulp markets continue to be a core value driver given Brazil is home to the world’s largest producer of market pulp and other relevant global players.
-Global pulp shipment volume dropped by 10% year over year mainly driven to continued headwinds in China which dropped 31% year over year.
+Global pulp shipment volume dropped by 10% year over year mainly driven by continued headwinds in China, which dropped 31% year over year.
 Positive volume growth in Western Europe of 8% year over year and North America of 5% year over year helped counter-balance the slump in Asia.
 On the pulp pricing front, markets expect the cycle to be close to the bottom since the more recent monthly reading of shipments to China showed an inflection point of growing 7% month over month.

 HOUSING — U.S. housing starts increased 9.6% in August to a seasonally adjusted annual rate of 1.36 million units.
 The slowdown seen over prior months pushed the number of housing units under construction down 11% year-on-year in August, primarily driven by the multi-family segment.